Kiss the Girls (1997 film): Filming

 Principal photography began on April 16, 1996.
 The film was shot two weeks on location in North Carolina on the streets of Durham, in nearby county parks, and outside a Chapel Hill, North Carolina residence.
 The police station was constructed in a downtown Durham warehouse.
 The majority of filming occurred in the Los Angeles area, with locations including the Disney Ranch, The Athenaeum at the California Institute of Technology in Pasadena, California, a house in the Adams historic district of Los Angeles, and on the campus of the University of Southern California in University Park.
 Designed by American production designer Nelson Coates, the majority of the sets, including the tunnels and underground chambers, were constructed in sound stages on the Paramount Studios lot.
 Filming was completed on July 10.

+According to Ashley Judd, a more violent ending was imposed by the CEO of Paramount, Sherry Lansing.
+In 2026, Judd expressed mixed feelings about her role in the film, explaining, "Today when people say, ‘Kiss the Girls is my favorite movie,’ I’m like, ‘Let’s talk about that,’ because male sexual violence and male torture of women is not entertainment, and that’s what that movie is about."

 Release

 The film premiered at the Deauville Film Festival in September 1997 before opening on 2,271 screens in the US the following month.
 It earned $13,215,167 in its opening weekend and a total of $60,527,873 in the US, ranking #28 in domestic revenue for the year.
+The film earned $39.5 million overseas, for a worldwide gross of $100 million.

 The film was not shown in some theaters in central Virginia at the time of release, due to the unsolved murders of three teenage girls in the area.
 This decision was out of respect for the families and surrounding communities.
 The murders were eventually solved and attributed to Richard Evonitz.